obfusk/koneko/README.md

 ```

 NB: the repl will print the top of the stack (unless empty) after it
-evaluates a line, unless the line starts with a `,`.
+evaluates a line -- unless the line starts with a `,`.

 ### Ident(ifier)s